UNDERSTANDING GLASS STRENGTHENING

 the lens to expand and contract with less tension.

-The glass is strengthened by subjecting to heat and the cooling.
+The glass is strengthened by subjecting to high heat and then cooling.